Electricity & Magnetism Basics

 Electric Field: Lines of Force and Electric Field Unit

+If the electric field at a given point is known, the electrostatic force on a charge Q at that point can be found.
 If a charge Q is subject to an electrostatic force, an electric field exists.
-If the electric field at a given point is known, the electrostatic force on a charge Q at that point can be found.

 Positive and Negative Charges: Electrons, Protons, Neutrons